 All things considered, if you are a bigger fan of cheese pizza then this pizza is still a fine choice.
-In fact, the only reason the pepperoni is more keto friendly is that it contains one more gram of fat.
-Obviously, there is not a huge difference so go with the choice that sounds best to you.
+In fact, the only reason the pepperoni is more keto friendly is that it contains one more gram of fat, which is a negligible difference in the scheme of things.

 #3 Quest Supreme Pizza

-That said, you can still enjoy this pizza on keto as long as your other nutrition is on point for the day.
-Each serving contains 260 calories, 16 grams of fat, 18 total carbs, 5 net carbs, and 20 grams of protein.
+You can still enjoy this pizza on keto as long as your other nutrition is on point for the day.
+Each 1/3 of the pizza serving contains 260 calories, 16 grams of fat, 18 total carbs, 5 net carbs, and 20 grams of protein.

 Is Quest Protein Powder Keto?

-As far as protein powder goes, Quest Nutrition is just about as keto friendly as you get with protein powders.
+As far as protein powder goes, Quest Nutrition is just about as keto friendly as it gets.
 So if you are going to have protein after a workout, Quest is a good brand to go with.
-That said, I would recommend adding some keto friendly fats to your protein shake to balance out the nutrition.
+To help hit the ketp dietary guidelines though it can also be helpful to consume fats along with your protein shakes.

-The best Quest Protein Powder to the keto diet is the multi-purpose mix.
-That said, this mix is essentially non-flavored.
+The best Quest Protein Powder to the keto diet is the multi-purpose mix, though it is non-flavored.
 Most people use this protein powder for baking and making high-protein foods.
-That said, it also has the fewest net carbs of all the powders at 0 net carbs per serving.
+It has the fewest net carbs of all the powders at 0 net carbs per serving.
 It might not be the best choice if you are looking for a tasty protein shake, but it is certainly the most keto friendly.

-Another good choice for the keto diet is the Quest peanut butter flavor.
+Another good choice for the keto diet is the Quest Peanut Butter flavor.
 This tasty protein powder also contains 2 net carbs and 1.5 grams fat per serving.
-However, it is slightly less keto-friendly because it has 4 more grams of protein per serving.
-But hey, it is the protein you are paying for after so I’m not too sure that is a bad thing.
+However, it is slightly less keto-friendly because it has 4 more grams of protein per serving, and taste isn’t as good as other options.

-Coming in at number five is the Quest chocolate milkshake flavor.
+Coming in at number five is the Quest Chocolate Milkshake flavor.
 This classic is another good choice for keto dieters.
-It is just as low in net carbs as the previous flavors at 2 per serving but falls behind in fat content at 1 gram per serving.
-That said, you can easily make up the difference by adding some Quest coconut or MCT oil powder to the mix.
+It is just as low in net carbs as other flavors at 2 per serving but falls behind in fat content at 1 gram per serving.

-If you are more of a vanilla fan, don’t worry, the Quest vanilla flavor is still a good choice.
+If you are more of a vanilla fan, the Quest Vanilla flavor is a good choice too.
 It contains 2 net carbs and .5 grams of fat per serving.
-That said, chocolate is only slightly better because it has an extra half gram of fat.
-If you like vanilla better, however, I don’t see it making much of a difference.

-And that is especially true when there are some many other great flavors!
-That said, all of the Quest protein powders are okay for your keto diet when the rest of your diet is made up of keto friendly high-fat foods.
-Also, don’t forget that adding extra fats to your protein shake will make them much more keto friendly.
+All of the Quest protein powders are okay for your keto diet when the rest of your diet is made up of keto friendly high-fat foods.
+Don’t forget that adding extra fats to your protein shake will make them much more keto friendly too.